 1.3.
 Structure of the document

 Chapter two presents an overview of the Chilean electricity sector, considering both available supply and demand and regulatory treatment of different types of consumers.
-In addition, it describes the regulatory treatment of the infrastructure of the electric system, both transmission and storage to finally describe the institutionality of the sector.
+In addition, it describes the regulatory treatment of the infrastructure of the electric system, transmission, storage and distribution to finally describe the institutionality of the sector.

 Chapter three describes the operation of the Chilean electricity market, including its economic design and technical elements to consider.
 It also includes a brief description of the emerging market of distributed generation, targeting residential customers, commercial customers, agricultural producers, small industrialists, etc.